kjljixx/Aurora-Chess-Engine/README.md

 # General

 Aurora is an actively developed UCI (Universal Chess Interface) compatible chess engine.
 This means that Aurora is a command-line-based engine and you will need a UCI-Compatible GUI in order to intuitively use Aurora.
+See the "Usage" section below for usage instructions.

+See [Playing Strength Testing](https://github.com/kjljixx/Aurora-Chess-Engine/wiki/Testing#playing-strength) for Aurora's playing strength.

+## Usage

 To use Aurora, simply download the source code and build ```aurora.cpp```.
 For example, if you use g++, run the following command in the directory of the source code: